Battus polydamas

 Battus polydamas, also known as the gold rim swallowtail, the Polydamas swallowtail or the tailless swallowtail, is a species of butterfly in the family Papilionidae.
 The species was first described by Carl Linnaeus in his 10th edition of Systema Naturae, published in 1758.

-Description
+Adults generally have black wings with yellow markings while the larval stage is mainly about consuming acids from toxic plants to make themselves unpalatable to predators.
+They are mainly found in the Neotropical region, and in many of the Caribbean islands.

+Distribution and habitat

+The Polydamas swallowtail is widespread in the Neotropical realm throughout Mexico, Central and South America, the Caribbean, and in southern United States, including Texas and Florida.
+It also inhabits many Caribbean islands such as Jamaica, Cuba, Puerto Rico, Haiti and the Dominican Republic.
+Within this broad range, B. polydamas prefers habitats where they can access its larval host plants, particularly species in the genus Aristolochia.
+However, it is most often found in open woodlands, along the edges of forests, or abandoned fields, and occasionally in gardens with their preferable host plants.

+Morphology

-The wingspan is 90 to 120 mm without the tail.
+The wingspan of an adult B. Polydamas is 84 to 110 mm without the tail.
 The top of the wings are black with a broad submarginal band formed by large yellow spots.
 The undersides of the forewings have the same pattern, while the hindwings have a submarginal row of red lunules.
 This butterfly flies from April to November in three generations in the north of its range, throughout the year in several generations in the tropics.
-The larvae feed on Aristolochia plant species.